Welcome back, Rushlin Boy and Broadcast Excellence here as we kick off a brand new week.

 And it's really a shame.

-It's sad, and it really shows that you have no class.
+And it really shows that you have no class.

-Uh I have no class.
+I have no class.

 Well, sorry you think that, Tanisha.

-It wasn't a cartoon, it was children's books.
+It was children's books.

 Everyone that you named.

-What do you mean everyone?
+What do you mean, everyone?

-You never went to the library, uh, Rush.
+You never went to the library, Rush.

 You never had family members.